Largest settlement of its kind in Arizona history against a healthcare system over alleged Medicare fraud.

 The firm also represented a whistleblower in a case that settled for $10.19 million against New York-based Sorkin’s Rx, Ltd., a/k/a CareMed Pharmaceutical Services, for allegedly engaging in fraudulent practices in the sale of prescription medications to Medicare and Medicaid beneficiaries.
 The whistleblower’s reward was $1.85 million.

-In the most recent case, settled in October 2016, Kline & Specter attorneys represented a whistleblower in litigation in which an Arizona community health system agreed to pay the United States $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
+In its most recent case, the firm in November 2016 represented a whistleblower whose allegations resulted in a California aerospace parts manufacturer paying the federal government $2.7 million over charges it falsely certified performing required inspections.
+The whistleblower, a company employee, was to receive a reward of $621,000.
+(Read the news release) Only a month earlier, Kline & Specter attorneys represented a whistleblower in litigation in which an Arizona community health system agreed to pay the United States $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
 The whistleblower reward was $1.17 million.
 (See news release)

 If you have information or evidence about fraud perpetrated against the government, you should call one of our whistleblower lawyers at 800-243-1100 for a FREE evaluation of the potential case.

 Kline & Specter, PC, based in Philadelphia and handling whistleblower cases throughout the nation, has more than 35 highly experienced attorneys, several of whom have worked as government prosecutors or won large verdicts and settlements against major corporations.
 They are well-equipped to assist citizens across the United States in the process of filing claims under the U.S. False Claims Act or various state laws.
 They can also help ensure that plaintiffs receive their fair rewards from successful civil actions.